debops/debops/docs/custom-features.rst

-The official playbooks and roles are installed in central, fixed location (``~/.local/share/debops/debops-playbooks/`` on Linux systems), and the ``debops`` script generates ``ansible.cfg`` configuration file to provide correct paths for ``ansible-playbook`` command to use them indirectly from the project directory.
+The official playbooks and roles are installed in central, fixed location (``~/.local/share/debops/debops-playbooks/`` on Linux systems), and the ``debops`` script generates ``ansible.cfg`` configuration file to provide correct paths for :command:`ansible-playbook` command to use them indirectly from the project directory.

 You can store your custom playbooks and roles in the project directory, in